Sydney Roosters: Supporters and geographical area

 Sydney Roosters Girls cheering for the crowd.

 Their main fan base is in Sydney, with particular concentration in Sydney's East.Traditionally they represented the entirety of the Eastern Suburbs (being at the time the municipalities of Paddington, Woollahra, Vaucluse, Randwick and Waverley with many of these councils now since being amalgamated together) however due to junior team boundary lines changing in the late 1930's (of which many Roosters supporters have viewed as bias due to administrator conflicts of interest) the lower part of the Eastern Suburbs from Maroubra to La Perouse were taken off the Roosters and given to the Rabbitohs.
 However their original articles of association from 1908 still haven't been changed meaning technically at a senior level the Roosters still represent the whole area.
-Currently though the suburbs represented by the Sydney Roosters as still traditional Eastern Suburbs heartland include Woolloomooloo, Potts Point, Darling Point, Kings Cross, Elizabeth Bay, Rushcutters Bay, Darlinghurst, Surry Hills, Double Bay, Point Piper, Bellevue Hill, Vaucluse, Dover Heights, Rose Bay, Watsons Bay, Paddington, Woollahra, Moore Park, Centennial Park, North Bondi, Bondi, Bondi Junction, Bondi Beach, Tamarama, Waverley, Bronte, Clovelly, Kensington, Randwick and shared with the South Sydney Rabbitohs Coogee and South Coogee.
+Currently though the suburbs represented by the Sydney Roosters as still traditional Eastern Suburbs heartland include Woolloomooloo, Potts Point, Darling Point, Kings Cross, Elizabeth Bay, Rushcutters Bay, Darlinghurst, Surry Hills, Double Bay, Point Piper, Bellevue Hill, Vaucluse, Dover Heights, Rose Bay, Watsons Bay, Paddington, Woollahra, Moore Park, Centennial Park, North Bondi, Bondi, Bondi Junction, Bondi Beach, Tamarama, Waverley, Bronte, Clovelly, Kensington, Randwick, Coogee and South Coogee.

 Compared to the early days though the team has now branched out due to the changing demographics of that region with most fans of the club coming from outside the traditional area.
 Due to the affluence of the Eastern Suburbs, the Roosters fanbase is often perceived as affluent White Collar and Upper Class, although the club (Like other Rugby League clubs) was formed mostly by players with a working class background.

 They have an estimated 800k fans due to a club estimate.
 When calculating their 'average exposure value' across the 2019, 2020 and 2021 seasons it was determined that they were the most watched NRL club and the third most watched club across all sporting codes in Australia.
 They had 18.6 million game views in 2021 alone.